-The Library Services program is an academic support organization with the mission of acquiring, organizing, maintaining and providing access to information and information resources.
+The Library Services program is an academic support organization.
+Its mission is to provide quality support to the teaching and research activities of the University of Hawai'i--to acquire, organize, and preserve knowledge and information resources for use by library patrons: primarily undergraduates, graduate students. faculty, researchers and staff of the University of Hawai'i; and secondarily members of the scholarly and research community at large.
 The program encompasses traditional reference and circulation services, specialized bibliographical and information retrieval services, bibliographic instruction services, responsibility for the book, journal and non-print collections, acquisitions, cataloging, and other processing related activities, and direct service to the academic and research programs.
 The Sinclair and Hamilton Library buildings serve as the physical facilities for these services and collections, which are available to all University undergraduates, graduates, faculty and staff, and to residents of Hawaii.
 The program is administered by the University Librarian.
-The University Librarian is responsible to the Senior Vice President for Academic Affairs, University of Hawaii.
+The University Librarian is responsible to the Senior Vice President and Executive Vice Chancellor, UH Manoa.